Regional 2 South East: Participating teams and locations

-Medway RFC were replaced by Gravesend who were relegated from National 3 London & SE.
+Medway were replaced by Gravesend who were relegated from National 3 London & South East.
 Promoted into the league were winners of London 2 South East, Tunbridge Wells as well as Cobham as champions of London 2 South West and play-off winners Sevenoaks.
-CS Rugby 1863 were transferred from London 1 North because they were the most southern team in London 1 North due of an imbalance in North and South teams in the leagues.
+CS Rugby 1863 were transferred from London 1 North as the most southerly team in that league due to an imbalance in North and South teams in the leagues.